 The connection region between two truss chord members where there is no change in slope.

-Axial load-bearing studs located at the ends of Type I braced wall panels or Type II braced walls.
+Axial load-bearing studs located at the ends of Type I shear walls or Type II shear wall segments or strap braced walls.

-An L-shaped short piece of steel (normally with a 90-degree bend) typically used for connections.
+An L-shaped short piece of steel typically used for connections.

 Cold-Formed Sheet Steel